pybites/pybites.github.io-source/content/guest-naughts-and-crosses-ai.md

 | X X O | 5 5 3 | 13 | 75 |

 Now we have unique values for both the two Os and the two Xs, in the sum and the product.
-However, in the summation there is a conflict of identificaion for the rows consisting of three Os and of a single X.  We could experiment with other values, but the product values are fully unique across our requirements.
+However, in the summation there is a conflict of identification for the rows consisting of three Os and of a single X.  We could experiment with other values, but the product values are fully unique across our requirements.

 In order to seek a winning move we can scan through the `WINNING_COMBINATIONS` to search for a product of 18 for a 'O'